maggy1209/alx-low_level_programming/0x0F-function_pointers/README.md

  * You are not allowed to use more than one while loop in your code
  * If s does not match any of the 5 expected operators (+, -, *, /, %), return NULL
  * You are only allowed to declare these two variables in this function:
+Task 3(d) This file should contain your main function only.
+ * You are not allowed to code any other function than main in this file
+ * You are not allowed to directly call op_add, op_sub, op_mul, op_div or op_mod from the main function
+ * You have to use atoi to convert arguments to int
+ * You are not allowed to use any kind of loop
+ * You are allowed to use a maximum of 3 if statements